Arpit-Uttam/100DaysOfCybersecurity/Day-08/TCP-IPmodel.md

 ## 💡KEY TAKEAWAYS
 - It is the backbone of computer networking
-- It illustrates how communication is done on the internet.
+- Define how data travels from one device to another